Choose your country to see the products for your location

 Intended purpose

-The SALSA MLPA Probemix P190 CHEK2 is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the human CHEK2, ATM and TP53 genes, and for the detection of the CHEK2 c.1100delC variant in genomic DNA isolated from human peripheral whole blood specimens.
-P190 CHEK2 is intended to confirm a potential cause for breast cancer in patients who are negative for BRCA1, BRCA2 and PALB2 mutations, and for other CHEK2-related cancer types, including colorectal cancer.
+The SALSA MLPA Probemix P190 CHEK2 is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assay for the detection of deletions or duplications in the human CHEK2, and the presence of the CHEK2 c.1100delC mutation in genomic DNA isolated from human peripheral whole blood specimens.
+P190 CHEK2 is intended to confirm a potential cause for and clinical diagnosis of a predisposition to breast cancer and other CHEK2-related cancer types.
+In addition, deletions and duplications in the human ATM and TP53 genes can be detected with this probemix for differential diagnosis of ATM- or TP53-related predisposition to cancer, respectively, in patients originally suspected of a CHEK2-related cancer predisposition.
 This product can also be used to determine increased cancer susceptibility in at-risk family members.

 For the full intended purpose, see the product description.